-- (a) The government, including the judiciary, generally prohibits the transfer of government contracts from the contractor to a third party by contract novation.
-However, when it is in its interest, the government may recognize a third party as the successor in interest when the third party's interest arises out of the transfer of: - (1) all the contractor's assets, or - (2) the entire portion of the assets involved in performing the contract. - (b) Examples of situations in which novation may be permitted include, but are not limited to: - (1) sale of the contractor's assets with a provision for assuming liabilities; - (2) transfer of assets as part of a merger or corporate consolidation; and - (3) incorporation of a sole proprietorship or partnership, or formation of a partnership. - (c) Federal policy is that contractors should deal with a single contracting officer when executing novation and change-of-name agreements, who will execute them on behalf of all affected agencies.
+- system's vendor record, provided that the business entity remains a sole proprietorship. - (c) Federal policy is that contractors should deal with a single contracting officer when executing novation and change-of-name agreements, who will execute them on behalf of all affected agencies.
 The specific agency responsible for processing and executing novation and change-of-name agreements for an individual contractor is determined as follows: - (1) If administration of any of the contractor's affected contracts regardless of awarding agency has been assigned to an Administrative Contracting Officer (ACO), usually in an agency such as the Defense Contract Management Agency, that agency contracting office is responsible for executing novation and change-of-name agreements for the contractor. - (2) If none of the contractor's affected contracts have been assigned to an ACO, the contracting office responsible for the largest unsettled (unbilled plus billed but unpaid) dollar balance of contracts will be the responsible contracting office.
 This will often be an executive agency contracting office, rather than the judiciary CO.